eiri/climber-count/README.md

 - Periodically pulls HTML from rockgympro.com for a given `pgk` and `fId`.
 - Parses the HTML file and extracts `var data` as JSON.
-- Retrieves the counter for a given gym and stores it along with the update time in a CSV file.
+- Retrieves the counter for a given gym and stores it along with the update time in SQLite.
 - When the bot is asked for `/count`, it returns the latest count from the storage.

 ## Installation